 A final closing workshop will bring together our shared learning, explore further perspectives and identify next steps for the future.
 The content will be responsive to themes identified during the group calls.

-The initial foundations workshop will be held on 15th May 2017 and the final closing workshop will the be a half day workshop on 6th November 2017.
+The initial foundation workshop is a full day and the final closing workshop is a half day.
 The group calls will run over the months between the 2 workshops.

 What you’ll come away with

 The starting point of the coaching Will brings is captured in the following definition: ‘Coaching is unlocking people’s potential to maximise their own performance’ (Timothy Gallwey, cited by John Whitmore, Coaching for Performance, 2009 p.10).
 The problem is researchers often focus all their energy on ‘performing’ and this can raise the pressure and cause anxiety, in turn undermining performance.
 Instead, the coaching invites you to explore what’s possible for you, that is your potential, and to get creative about the things that get in the way.
 At one level this means focusing on the particular challenges of the job – all the things you have to do as part of your research – and at another level if means focusing on key themes that impact on your personal resilience, including self-confidence, motivation, focus, procrastination, creativity, relationships, balance and balance.

 Key principles Will brings to the programme as a professional coach are: